-- Charles French (or Allison Bunney) will revisit and review his own decision within five working days
+- Charles French (or Allison Bunney) will revisit and review their own decision within 5 working days

-- The Partners will review Charles French’s (or Allison Bunney’s) decision within five working days
+- Another Director will review Charles French’s (or Allison Bunney’s) decision within 5 working days

 - We will ask our local Law Society or another local firm of solicitors to review your complaint.
 We will let you know how long this process will take